microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaDomain.md

 ```

 ## Description
-the New-EntraBetaDomain cmdlet creates a domain in Azure Active Directory (AD).
+The New-EntraBetaDomain cmdlet creates a domain in Azure Active Directory (AD).

 ## Examples